Verified July 2026 · Cited to primary sources

 What peptides is the FDA reviewing in 2026?

-How do you grade peptides — and are you independent?
+How do you grade peptides, and are you independent?

 Evidence Grade is assigned by a fixed decision tree: FDA approval or multiple human RCTs earn an A, real human trials a B, early or foreign data a C, animal-only a D, and a failed human trial an F. Legal status is a separate, factual badge.
-Affiliate availability never lifts a grade — an F-grade peptide we can't monetize still gets F. See our editorial policy for the firewall.
+Affiliate availability never lifts a grade.
+An F-grade peptide we can't monetize still gets F. See our editorial policy for the firewall.

 The monthly peptide evidence brief.

-What the research and the FDA actually say — one short email a month.
+What the research and the FDA actually say, in one short email a month.
 Unsubscribe anytime.

 No spam.
 We never sell your email.
 Editorial policy.